UKCloud/documentation/articles/portal/ptl-gs.md

 ## Overview

 The UKCloud Portal is the gateway to your UKCloud services.
-In the Portal, you can:
+In the Portal, you can

 - Raise and monitor support tickets